FirebaseExtended/reactfire/README.md

-# Reactfire
+# ReactFire

 Hooks, Context Providers, and Components that make it easy to interact with Firebase.

-⚠️ **Status: Alpha**.
-ReactFire is meant for React Concurrent Mode, which is only available in
+⚠️ **Status: Experimental**.
+The API is intended to be stable, but ReactFire is meant for React Concurrent Mode, which is only available in
 [experimental React builds](https://reactjs.org/docs/concurrent-mode-adoption.html#installation).